prt95/HeadFirstDesignPatterns/README.md

 There isn't any Observable interface so you can’t even create your own implementation that plays well with Java's built-in observer API.

-Chapter 3
+**Chapter 3**
 Design Principle: Classes should be open for extension, but closed for modification.

-Decorator Pattern: It attaches additional responsibilities to an object dynamically.
+**Decorator Pattern**: It attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 extract :